AlexeyKhfzv/Simple-File-manager/README.md

 ![Interface example](Interface_example.png)

-This program uses Rust language.
+This program was written in Rust language.
 Create new project and add main.rs with Cargo.toml

 After that just run it: in the terminal You will see user-friendly interface.
 Now You can open, find, create and remove files and directories.